It's easy to start your application.

 Undergraduate engineering Student Services maintains course evaluation decisions from past years on the Outside Course Evaluation Database.
 Click on the first letter of the name of your college or university to find the list of previously evaluated courses.
 Classes not listed on our transfer database can still be evaluated to see if they will transfer to WashU.

-What are the financial aid possibilities for both options?
+What are the financial aid possibilities?

 Are merit-based scholarships available?